 - Place your elbows inside of your thighs and gently press them out against the inside of your knees.

 - Hold this pose for roughly 30 seconds then slowly release back to standing position.

 Standing wide leg forward bend

-This is another one of my favourite stretches as I feel so good afterwards having done it.
+This is another one of my favourite hip flexor stretches for runners.
+I feel so good afterwards having done it.

 The standing wide leg forward bend targets your hips and opens up your inner thighs and hamstrings.

 How to do a standing wide leg forward bend

 - Stand with your feet three to four feet apart.
 Your heels should be a bit wider than your toes.

 - Fold forward from the hips and place your hands on the floor.
 Remember to keep the soles of your feet flat on the floor and torso long.